capaj/react-observe-store/README.md

 	return <div>{store['b']}</div>	//works, automagically observes }
 ```
-Even when a store variable is not observed automatically, you can always import `observe-js` and use it to manually subscribe.
+When a store variable is not known before runtime, you can always import `observe-js` and use it to manually observe a path known at runtime.
-I find that utilizing Object.observe for forcingUpdates on components greatly reduces the overall complexity of my react apps.
+I find that utilizing Object.observe for keeping my view in sync greatly reduces the overall complexity of my react apps.
+No need for Flux, Reflux or even Redux.

 ## Know issue